Financial plans for buying property in Spain

 Knowing how you are going to pay for your property in advance will go a long way to ensuring you are prepared for your purchase.
 If you are going to purchase with a mortgage, you will need to assess all the different options available, and assess the criteria for this – this will be different for foreign purchasers in Spain, and given how badly Spain were affected by the financial crisis, may be even more stringent.
 We recommend speaking to a professional advisor about the options available and which are the best ones for you.
 Speak to a trusted mortgage provider about your financial requirements today.

-When you are emigrating and plan to relocate permanently to Spain, you will need to make sure you are away of any tax implications based on residential status – after all, you don’t want to end up paying your taxes in both Spain and the UK.
-There are also HMRC regulations that may be affected by your emigration, as well as taxes on selling your UK home or purchasing your Spanish homes, and inheritance tax.
-The best way to get your head around this is to speak to an expert, who can help you navigate through the jargon and ensure all your taxes are considered.
+When relocating permanently to Spain, you will need to be aware of any tax implications based on residential status.
+After all, you don’t want to end up paying your taxes in both Spain and the UK.
+There are also HMRC regulations that may be affected by your emigration.
+As well as taxes on selling your UK home or purchasing your Spanish homes, and inheritance tax.
+Speak to an expert, who can help you navigate through the jargon and ensure all your taxes are considered.
 Speak to a trusted IFA about your tax concerns today.

 Overseas money transfers